qoyri/anti-veille/README.md

 - **Detection Sensitivity:**
   The sensitivity for face detection (Haar Cascade) can be adjusted via a slider in the application's UI.
 This value is saved in the registry and reloaded on startup.

-## Screenshots & Demo

-*Main interface showing the video feed, countdown timer, and sensitivity control.*

-*System tray context menu with options for Debug, Pause/Resume, and Quit.*

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request for any improvements or bug fixes.